EAGLE CLAW HOOKS SUITED FOR LIGHT/MEDIUM TACKLE (RELEVANT TO HOOK SIZE) ##

 - bite triggering, hand painted enamel eyes.

-- dual mylar tail strips.
+- mylar tail strips.

 - pelagics such as shark mackerel, various tuna feeding on small bait etc